mrismanaziz/Reforestation/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## Have you heard the story about the magic tractor?
+It drove down the road and turned into a field.